-\textit{Exploring the topology of topic evolution is a novel framework for capturing the topology of topics in a corpus.
-The findings suggest that this framework can be adopted to evaluate the utility of a summarization, paraphrasing, or obfuscating model, by comparing the topology of the topic evolution of the original vs. the perturbed texts. } \end{myBox}
+\begin{myBox}[]{Definition} \textsc{\textbf{Insight (Topic Evolution).}} \textit{Exploring the topology of topic evolution is a novel framework for capturing the topology of topics in a corpus.
+The findings suggest that this framework can be adopted to evaluate the utility of a summarization, paraphrasing, or obfuscating model predictions by comparing the topology of the topic evolution in the original vs. the perturbed texts. } \end{myBox}